George Dickel: History

 From 2005 to 2015, Cascade Distillery operated under the supervision of Master Distiller John Lunn.
 In March 2015, the company announced Lunn was leaving to become the master distiller for Popcorn Sutton microdistillery.
 Nicole Austin took over as general manager and distiller of Cascade Hollow Distilling Co. in March 2018.
 Prior to joining the Dickel team, she spent two years in Ireland serving as Tullamore D.E.W.'s commissioning engineer at its grain distillery in Offaly.
 Austin began her distilling career in 2010 as a master blender for Kings County Distillery.

 Production process

 The mash for George Dickel is composed of 84% corn, 8% rye, and 8% malted barley.
 Distillate is chilled to 40 F and mellowed in vats filled with 10-12 ft of charcoal for several days (their implementation of the Lincoln County process) before being placed in barrels at 55 proof.

 The distillery's barrel warehouses are one story high, minimizing variation in barrel aging.
 Whisky is aged for at least five years before it is considered for bottling.
-As of 1995 all products were further chill filtered and calcium imparted by the barrel aging is removed.
+As of 1995 all products are further chill filtered, and calcium imparted by the barrel aging is removed.